Hoff, Cumbria

-Hoff is a hamlet and civil parish in the Eden district of the county of Cumbria, England.
-At the 2001 census the parish had a population of 189, decreasing marginally to 164 at the 2011 Census.
+Hoff is a hamlet and civil parish in the unitary authority area of Westmorland and Furness and the ceremonial county of Cumbria, in England.

-Hoff consists of a number of houses, pub, The New Inn, which re-opened in 2011 after a number of years of closure; a postbox; and, formerly, a pioneering solar-powered lamppost.
+The hamlet of Hoff lies some 3 km south-west of the town of Appleby-in-Westmorland.
+It consists of a number of a number of houses and a pub, The New Inn, which re-opened in 2011 after a number of years of closure.
+There is also a postbox and, formerly, a pioneering solar-powered lamppost.
 The name Hoff originates from old Norse and means 'a heathen sanctuary or temple'.